-After three days of riding, I wake up 137 mi / 220 km from my origin – Melbourne, Victoria (Victoria, by the way, is a state in Australia since I am certain that some of you do not know this).
+After three days of riding, I woke up 137 mi / 220 km from my origin—Melbourne, Victoria (Victoria, by the way, is a state in Australia, and I am certain that some of you do not know this).

 Something I’m not happy about?
 My knee.
 My knee is having me actually think that I may have to abandon this trip in the interest of not doing permanent damage to myself

-I can hear the conversation with my doctor now, “You seem to have some irreversible damage to the cartilage in your knee.
+I can hear my doctor talking now: “You seem to have some irreversible damage to the cartilage in your knee.
 To be honest, it’s amazing you’re even walking.
-You haven’t ever done any sort of long-distance bicycling trip without proper training, have you?”
+You haven’t ever done any long-distance bicycling trip without proper training, have you?”

 I really don’t want to become one of those people who hates hiking uphill and downhill.